Numerical methods for stochastic differential equations based on Gaussian mixture: Preliminaries

-Given regularity assumptions on $\phi$, the expansion can be rigorously established up to certain order.
+Given regularity assumptions on $\phi$, the expansion can be rigorously established up to a certain order.
 We cite a classical result in \cite[Chap.
-XI]{hp96} for expansion up to $j=2$, which has been modified for our use. \begin{lemma}[{\cite[Theorem 11.6.4]{hp96}}] Under Assumptions~\ref{ass:pd}--\ref{ass:bounded}, there exists a non-negative non-decreasing function $\rho$, such that for all $\phi\in C_b^{\infty}$
+XI]{hp96} for expansion up to $j=2$, which has been modified for our purpose.